 – Juri Troy Architects

-The two-story volume with a pitch roof opening south stands well embedded in the slope of Rönsberg.
-The above placed living area, barrier freely accessible from the north, is extended on two sides with generous terraces, which can be completely closed with room-high sliding panels.
-The bedrooms positioned south towards the slope let themselves shaded or extended as garden play area in the same way.
-The larch shingle façade due to its homogeneous aging makes the building gradually disappear in the mountain landscape as years pass by.
+The two-story volume with a pitched roof opening south stands well embedded in the slope of Rönsberg.
+The above-placed living area, barrier freely accessible from the north, is extended on two sides with generous terraces, which can be completely closed with room-high sliding panels.
+The bedrooms positioned south towards the slope let themselves shaded or extended as garden play areas in the same way.
+The larch shingle façade, due to its homogeneous aging, makes the building gradually disappear in the mountain landscape as years pass by.

 House S Plans

 Born in Bregenz in 1972, he received a Stonemason and Engineering education in Vorarlberg.
 In 2003 he founded his office in Vienna, first with Matthias Hein (HEIN-TROY Architects), and in 2011 he founded Juri Troy architects, also in Vienna.
 Specialized in Sustainable Design, he has given many lectures in Universities.
 He is a board member of the Austrian Association for Architecture, ÖGFA, and a member of the Art Commission of the Bundesland Vorarlberg.